 - Chronic cough and unexplained symptoms of illness (due to mold)

 Your AC system cools your home by removing heat and moisture in the air.
 If your humidity levels are excessive, your system will need to work harder just to do its job, resulting in a higher electricity bill and the potential for the issues listed above to arise.
-If you notice your home is humid, we recommend calling Air Authority, before investing in a dehumidifier, to inspect your AC system.
+If you notice your home is humid, we recommend calling Air Authority, A Riteway Service Company, before investing in a dehumidifier, to inspect your AC system.
 Having a professional come out and inspect your system will allow us to:

 - Determine the humidity levels in your home